LAME MP3 Encoder Windows builds

 LAME MP3 Encoder for Windows command line encoding

-Includes cVBR and cVBRb Windows packages for creating MP3 files from WAV and other audio sources. lamemp3.co.uk is a focused branch project from Media Player Codec Pack, with practical build notes and command-line examples.
+Includes current cVBRb Windows packages for creating MP3 files from WAV and other audio sources. lamemp3.co.uk is a focused branch project from Media Player Codec Pack, with practical build notes, branch notes and command-line examples.

 Origins of this development branch